sbrml/pilco/README.md

 - PRL
 - IRL (Inference for RL)

+## Priorities
+- Run on more environments: Cartpole, Mountaincar
+- Tensor shapes on all methods

 ## Clean up current code
+- Define documentation layout
 - Docstrings - Sphinx
 - [Doctest](https://docs.python.org/3/library/doctest.html)?
-- Define documentation layout
 - Remove all hacky stuff, like hard coded tensors
-- Clean up pendulum.py: learning-dynamics, objective, optimisation, plotting
+- Clean up pendulum.py: learning-dynamics, objective, optimisation, plotting.
 - Batching in calls of our agents, policies and costs.
+Start with policies.
+- Migrate to gpflow.
 - Feasible/Initialisation space - this needs more specification, included it so we don't forget.

 ## Example notebooks